Midnight Rider (film): February 20, 2014, incident

-Under Miller's direction, the crew prepared and started filming a dream sequence involving William Hurt as Allman on a heavy metal hospital bed on a live railroad trestle, high above the Altamaha River.
+Under Miller's direction, the crew prepared and started filming a dream sequence involving William Hurt as Allman on a heavy, metal hospital bed on a live railroad trestle, high above the Altamaha River.
 The producers had assured the cast and crew that it was safe to film on the trestle.
 Even though official shooting of the film was scheduled to begin on February 24, in and around Savannah, and February 20 had been called a camera test, it seems that the producers intended to shoot a substantial scene without the full crew.

-While they were filming, a CSX freight train came around a corner at 58 mph, giving the cast and crew less than a minute to evacuate the filming location, a substantial way out onto the trestle.
+While they were filming, a CSX freight train came around a curve at 58 mph, giving the cast and crew less than a minute to evacuate the filming location, a substantial way out onto the trestle.
 The only escape route was toward the oncoming train.
 Video of the crew indicates that they were unaware how fast it was approaching; some attempted to remove camera equipment and the metal bed from the trestle.
 They failed to remove the bed before the train rolled through, and many of the crew were trapped on the trestle.
 The train struck and shattered the metal bed, sending shrapnel toward crew members.
-Fragments struck camera assistant Sarah Jones and propelled her toward the still fast-moving train, killing her.
+Fragments struck camera assistant Sarah Jones and propelled her toward the still fast-moving train, killing her instantly.
 Hurt, who was to be lying on the hospital bed in the scene, got off the trestle before the train hit the bed, collecting splinters on his bare feet as he ran across the ties, and then onto sharp rocks on the shore.
 Several other crew members were injured and taken to the hospital, such as hair stylist Joyce Gilliard, who suffered a fractured arm.

 The trestle the film crew was on is a historic bridge crossing the Altamaha River in Wayne County where the Battle of Altamaha Bridge took place.
 According to the NTSB preliminary report, the train was traveling at 58 mph and the speed limit for this section of track was 70 mph.
 On February 21, sheriff's deputies identified the deceased as Jones, and confirmed that seven others were injured in the incident.

 Executive producer Nick Gant, creative director and principal of Meddin Studios, denied any wrongdoing or negligence in the incident, told Variety that the crew was extremely well qualified, and blamed the railway company for the mishap.
 On February 24, the Wayne County Sheriff's Office released an incident report that said the production company had been denied permission by CSX to film on the trestle.
 The investigation was later expanded to include the Occupational Safety and Health Administration, the National Transportation Safety Board, the Federal Railroad Administration and the Georgia Bureau of Investigation, investigating Jones's death as a negligent homicide.